Rails use cases

 railSelectionevent.
 See Rails-specific metrics.Perform the appropriate action.
 This depends on the type of item the user clicks on.

-See Section types in Interpreting rails responses.
+See Section types in Interpreting template hierarchy, template, and rails responses.

-When you make a request to Content Delivery, you must include:
+Every request to Content Delivery must include:

 The destination (e.g.,